 The crystals are worth gluing at the very end, I bought two types of colors, red and gold, so I didn’t use stones for the orange part.
 (Picture 7) It is not worth gluing them everywhere, as it is basically a very striking, glittering costume, less is more now in terms of crystals.
 They toss up the corset, but especially when they get closer to us.
 You might want to put a ribbon that matches the color scheme in your corset to harmonize with the costume, find plenty of pieces of the right thickness in a hobby shop or haberdashery store – to keep the threads out of it, you might want to “fry” them a little with a lighter.

-Although at first, I thought I would leave the ruffled part on top of the corset on the costume – because it will definitely look great – unfortunately I was wrong, so I managed to stretch my patience again as I could no longer peel off the ruffle, so I decided to dye what I used a light gold textile dye and then a glitter gold decor textile dye.
+Although at first, I thought I would leave the ruffled part on top of the corset on the costume – because it would look great – unfortunately I was wrong, so I managed to stretch my patience again as I could no longer peel off the ruffle, so I decided to dye what I used a light gold textile dye and then a glitter gold decor textile dye.
 So before you get into the making process, think carefully about your plans, and even at the very end, nothing is lost, as good cosplayers solve everything!
 I painted the unwanted ruffle in three coats, both on the outside and inside, and then applied it in two coats of glitter paint.

 Accessories and ideas

-For a cloak, I used three feet long and one and a half feet wide organza, luckily I find a piece with an orange and gold gradient.
-On the longitudinal part, it is worth folding in half and then cut one side in a large, circular arc (this will be the lower part of the mantle), while on the other side a smaller arc cut, according to how wide our backs are.
-I used the simplest stapling method to the corset, the best friend of all cosplayers: the safety pin!
+For a cloak, I used three feet long and one and a half feet wide organza, luckily I found a piece with an orange and gold gradient.
+On the longitudinal part, it is worth folding in half and then cutting one side in a large, circular arc (this will be the lower part of the mantle), while on the other side a smaller arc cut, according to how wide our backs are.
+I used the simplest stapling method for the corset, the best friend of all cosplayers: the safety pin!
 And if you want to decorate, you can use rhinestones, mica, decor rubber, or even paint in the same way.

-For shoes, I used an old gold ballerina (it’s always worth looking around to find real treasures on your own closet), cut off the bow, and put red and gold stones on it on a rhinestone applicator to try to imitate a flame – with more or less success.
+For shoes, I used an old gold ballerina (it’s always worth looking around to find real treasures in your closet), cut off the bow, and put red and gold stones on it on a rhinestone applicator to try to imitate a flame – with more or less success.
 It is worth getting such an applicator, although we need special heat-adhesive crystals, they do not cost more than their smooth counterparts at all, and you can work with it much faster and more precisely.

 It is also worth buying or making hair similar to the ones seen in the braid of the original Elsa, the overall effect of the costume is extremely enhanced by the small accessories and the returning colors.
 And since it’s an original cosplay, we can toss the costume with any other accessory – of course, the most important accessory is Olaf!